golioth/docs/docs/firmware/golioth-firmware-sdk/firmware-upgrade/fw-update-zephyr.md

 First, we need to create a new Cohort for this device type.
-In the Golioth Console, go to **Firmware Updates&rarr;Cohorts** in the left sidebar and click the Create button.
+In the Golioth Console, go to **Firmware Updates&rarr;Cohorts** in the left sidebar and click the `Create Cohort` button.
 Select a name for your Cohort and click `Create`.

 Next, we need to assign our device to this new Cohort.
 In the Cohort page, click `Add Devices`, and find your device in the list.
-Click the Add button on the right hand side of the device to assign it to the Cohort.
+Select the checkbox on the left hand side of the device to assign it to the Cohort, then click the `Next` button.

 ![Assign device to a Cohort in the Golioth Console](assets/golioth-OTA-add-to-cohort.png)

+In the following window, confirm the devices to be added to the Cohort by clicking the `Add` button.

+![Confirm adding a device to a Cohort in the Golioth Console](assets/golioth-OTA-confirm-add-to-cohort.png)

 ### 7. Create a deployment

 OTA updates are rolled out to a Cohort as Deployments.
 To start a new update for our device, go to the Cohort's page in the Golioth Console and click `Deploy`.
-Add the `main` package to the deployment, and make sure it's set to version 1.2.6.
+Add the `main` package to the deployment, and make sure it's set to version `1.2.4`.
 You can optionally pick a name for your deployment.

 ![Create a Deployment in the Golioth Console](assets/golioth-OTA-create-deployment.png)